robzed/spectrum_basic_mandelbrot/README.md

 # 'Minified' Source Code

 The contest specifies restrictions for source - but no major tricks have been used.
 It depends whether you count ASCII version or the Sinclair version how many characters.
-But the text complies with x characters per line.
-The following items have compressed the source slightly:
+But the text complies with about 213 characters per line on line 90.
+The following items have been used to reduce the source slightly:

  * One letter variable names.(No conflicts between integer and string to support compiler).
  * Movement is an expression not IF string compares.